Wayland the Smith

 Wayland's story is most clearly told in the Old Norse sources Völundarkviða (a poem in the Poetic Edda) and Þiðreks saga.
 In them, Wayland is a smith who is enslaved by a king.
 Wayland takes revenge by killing the king's sons and then escapes by crafting a winged cloak and flying away.
 A number of other visual and textual sources clearly allude to similar stories, most prominently the Old English poem Deor and the Franks Casket.

 Wayland is also mentioned in passing in a wide range of texts, such as the Old English Waldere and Beowulf, as the maker of weapons and armour.
 He is mentioned in the German poems about Theoderic the Great as the father of Witige.
 He is also attributed to have made various swords for Charlemagne and his paladins, namely Curtana, Durendal and Joyeuse.

 Attestations

 Earliest evidence

-The oldest reference known to Wayland the Smith is possibly a gold solidus with a Frisian runic inscription ᚹᛖᛚᚩᛞᚢ wela[n]du 'wayland'.
+The oldest reference known to Wayland the Smith is possibly a gold solidus with a Frisian runic inscription 'wayland'.
 It is not certain whether the coin depicts the legendary smith or bears the name of a moneyer who happened to be called Wayland (perhaps because he had taken the name of the legendary smith as an epithet).
 The coin was found near Schweindorf, in the region Ostfriesland in north-west Germany, and is dated AD 575–625.